 - If one of you thinks an idea might work, leave it on the list.

-- Cross off any suggestions that clearly have more disadvantages than advantages.
-Then select the best option or combination of options.
+- Cross off any ideas that clearly have more disadvantages than advantages.

-- Rate the option or options from 1 (not very good) to 10 (very good).
+- Rate the remaining options from 1 (not very good) to 10 (very good).

 5. Try the solution